Stok/stok.github.io/about.md

 permalink: /about/
 ---

 My name is Sean Tokunaga.
-Welcome to what I hope will soon be a collection of my coding projects I've been working on.
+Welcome to what I hope will soon be a collection of my coding projects.